CamCove-Crichton/Whiskey-d_Away/README.md

 ### Unresolved Bugs

 - Using the bootstrap dropdown navbar, and my custom css with a media query for mobile devices, I have an issue with the font colour of the heading once the menu drops down, the main nav item for this drop down cannot be seen as the colour is the same as the background, so it needs some work with either a different approach with CSS or using JavaScript to manipulate the styling when clicked
-- Issue with getting the cards to display in the manner in which I require, so have put a hold on it and will return to it at a later stage
-- Found a bug when trying to navigate to other templates from the home template, that the icon reloads back to the home page navigation link when the new template is loaded - will need to relook at how to display the active page
 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
 - After readjusting the way the lists are iterated through for the max attendees, it seems there is a bug when the items are in the basket, it seems to have the same number of attendees on every line item, which is not correct, and the more items you add to the baset the numbers list begins to duplicate, but I have not found a solution to this yet unfortunately.
 - I have noticed there is a slight difference in the background colour of the date of birth fields when it comes to the booking form and the urser profile, which will need to be looked at, at a later stage